Primal (TV series)

-Primal (also known as Genndy Tartakovsky’s Primal) is an American adult animated action horror television series created and directed by Genndy Tartakovsky for Cartoon Network's late night programming block Adult Swim.
-It is the first horror television series from Cartoon Network Studios and Williams Street.
-Primal is set in a deliberately anachronistic vision of prehistory, portraying dinosaurs, prehistoric hominids, and Iron Age Homo sapiens as coexisting within the same barbaric time period and incorporating many elements of fantasy, horror, action, and adventure.
+Primal (also known as Genndy Tartakovsky's Primal or Primal: Tales of Savagery) is an American adult animated action horror television anthology series created by Genndy Tartakovsky for Cartoon Network's night-time programming block Adult Swim.
+Produced by Cartoon Network Studios, it is the first full production from the company to be developed for Adult Swim.

+Primal is set in an anachronistic vision of prehistory, portraying extinct dinosaurs, Ice Age mammals, early hominids, and post-metallurgy Homo sapiens all coexisting in a single time period, incorporating many elements of science fiction, fantasy, horror, action, and adventure.
+The first two seasons revolve around the journey of Spear (Aaron LaPlante), a Neanderthal, and Fang (Joel Valentine), a uniquely intelligent female Tyrannosaurus rex, both of whom lose their families tragically in the opening episode.
+They join forces to survive their unforgiving environment together, eventually discovering developed civilizations that they end up in conflict with.
+The series has no dialogue throughout its first season, before incorporating minimal dialogue in the second season with the introduction of a third character, Mira (Laëtitia Eïdo), in line with Tartakovsky's previous work.

 The first 10-episode season of Primal was split into two 5-episode parts.
-The series premiered on Adult Swim on October 8, 2019, with the remaining episodes releasing daily that same week.
-The second half of the season premiered one episode April 1, 2020, with the remaining episodes premiering weekly for the five weeks following October 4, 2020.
+The series premiered on Adult Swim on October 8, 2019, with the remaining episodes released daily that same week.
+The second half of the season premiered one episode on April 1, 2020, with the remaining episodes premiering weekly for the five weeks following October 4, 2020.
 In August 2020, the series was renewed for a 10-episode second season, which premiered July 22 and concluded September 16, 2022.
-Following the second season finale and conclusion of Spear and Fang's storyline, Tartakovsky confirmed that Primal would become an anthology series from its forthcoming third season onward.
+In June 2023, Adult Swim renewed the series for a 10-episode third season.
+Following the second-season finale which concludes Spear and Fang's storyline, Tartakovsky confirmed that Primal would become an anthology series from its forthcoming third season onward.
+The third season will premiere on January 11, 2026.
+The season will follow a zombified Spear, seemingly contradicting previous claims by Tartakovsky that the season would be an anthology.

-Primal has received widespread critical acclaim, with much praise for its animation, storytelling, music, emotional depth, horror elements and editing.
-The show has won three Outstanding Individual Achievement in Animation Juried Awards from the Emmy for Storyboard Artist (Genndy Tartakovsky), Art Director (Scott Wills), and Character Designer (Stephen DeStefano).
+Primal has received critical acclaim, with much praise for its animation, storytelling, music, emotional depth, horror elements, and editing.
+The show has won three Outstanding Individual Achievement in Animation Juried Awards from the Emmy Awards for Storyboard Artist (Genndy Tartakovsky), Art Director (Scott Wills), and Character Designer (Stephen DeStefano).